buk7456/FreeTX/doc/counters.md

 - Clock: The control switch that triggers the counter.
 - Edge: Rising, Falling, or Dual edge triggering.
 Applies to the clock signal.
 - Clear: The control switch that clears the counter register to zero.
 - Modulus: The number of states in its count sequence.
-Eg. mod 4 produces the sequence 0, 1, 2, 3.
+E.g. mod 4 produces the sequence 0, 1, 2, 3.
 - Direction: Determines whether counts will increment or decrement.
 - Rollover: Rolls back over to start counting again from zero.
 - Persist: Whether to remember the value in the counter's register between sessions.